marsrobot/bank-api-mvp/README.md

 ## Requirements of a minimal viable product

-The project is trying to build a MVP (minimal viable product) for prototyping and the initial stage of market testing of a new product: a banking server provided by "NewBank" (a hypothetical bank).
+The project is trying to build a MVP (minimal viable product) for prototyping and the initial market testing of a new product: a banking API provided by "NewBank" (a hypothetical bank).
 This project implements a bank (NewBank) API to list debit card transactions.

 ### API